janosgyerik/homepage/_posts/2013-12-01-solaris-got-goood-version-5-11.markdown

 <hr />

-<span style="line-height: 1.714285714; font-size: 1rem;">I recently installed the new OpenSolaris, version 5.11, released in 2008 December, I think.
+I recently installed the new OpenSolaris, version 5.11, released in 2008 December, I think.
 From the live CD.
 On my laptop.
 Earlier versions used to be quite painful, and I would definitely not consider putting on a laptop.
 (Ah, that's a lie.
-I did actually install 5.10 on my ThinkPad X31...)</span>
+I did actually install 5.10 on my ThinkPad X31...)

 5.10 used to require a LOT of disk space.
 I remember failed installations on a virtual machine with a 10G virtual disk, running out of space.
 The new 5.11 system installed from the Live CD is only 2.4G now, much better!